mhbae-dev/mhbae-dev/README.md

 I am an aspiring Full-stack software developer with a focus on Ruby, Ruby on Rails, JavaScript and React.
 My background is in architecture having worked in practice for the last six years.
 I was introduced to programming during my time in university, where I was able to test generative building designs through scripts in architectural software.
 This piqued my interest as I saw the potential in computational driven design based on real data, mitigating human error in design.

 I continued to explore and develop new skills, most importantly starting to learn to build simple programs with JavaScript as my first language.
 I found the technical challenge and problem solving involved in developing programs fulfilling and wanted to learn how to build more advanced projects.
-This led me to apply to [Makers Academy], a highly selective full stack software engineering program.
+This led me to [Makers Academy], a highly selective full stack software engineering program.

 Having undertaken the software development program, I have transitioned from a registered Architect in the UK to a competent and ambitious software developer with experience in developing aesthetic, responsive and scalable web applications.